Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical date for this entry is May 29, 1982.

 Location.
 37° 49.157′ N, 120° 40.27′ W. Marker is in Knights Ferry, California, in Stanislaus County.
-Marker is at the intersection of Main Street and Dent Street, on the left when traveling west on Main Street.
+It is at the intersection of Main Street and Dent Street, on the left when traveling west on Main Street.
 Touch for map.
 Marker is at or near this postal address: 17700 Main Street, Oakdale CA 95361, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Knights Ferry - The Store (a few steps from this marker); Miller's Saloon (within shouting distance of this marker); Knight's Ferry (about 300 feet away, measured in a direct line); Knights Ferry Hook & Ladder (about 400 feet away); Power Generation (approx. 0.3 miles away); Tulloch’s Mill (approx. 0.4 miles away); Mill House (approx. 0.4 miles away); Knights Ferry Covered Bridge (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Knights Ferry - The Store (a few steps from this marker); Miller's Saloon (within shouting distance of this marker); Knight's Ferry (about 300 feet away, measured in a direct line); Knights Ferry Hook & Ladder (about 400 feet away); Power Generation (approx. 0.3 miles away); Tulloch’s Mill (approx. 0.4 miles away); Mill House (approx. 0.4 miles away); Knights Ferry Covered Bridge (approx. 0.4 miles away).
 Touch for a list and map of all markers in Knights Ferry.

 Paid Advertisement